A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Renormalizing the Green Function

 We consider a quantum scalar field on a static, spherically symmetric black hole spacetime.
-Since we will assume the field is in the Hartle-Hawking quantum state \cite{HartleHawking:1976, Jacobson:1994}, it is appropriate and convenient to work with the Euclideanized line element of the form
+Since we will assume the field is in the Hartle-Hawking quantum state, it is appropriate and convenient to work with the Euclideanized line element